neelabhsinha/lm-application-eval-kit/README.md

 - `--add_explanation`: Includes explanations along with in-context learning examples to give additional context that may aid the model in generating more accurate responses.

 To use the `--add_paraphrased_definition` or `--add_adversarial_definition` options, you should need Step 4 of Setup to be completed.
 The definitions will be generated using GPT-3.5-Turbo and only the first time.
 They will be added to `metadata/` directory to future use.
+Also, the flags of Step 4 needs to be `true` for evaluations if using adversarial or paraphrased definitions.
+Otherwise, it will just append a blank string to the task definition.

 Note, only one of the `--add_definition`, `--add_paraphrased_definition`, and `--add_adversarial_definition` options can be used at a time.